CloudNativeSDWAN/cnwan-reader/README.md

 The last section, [Docker Usage](#docker-usage) is only for users running the program as a Docker container.

-### CNWAN Adaptor
+### CN-WAN Adaptor

-*Adaptors* are external handlers that will receive the events sent by the CNWAN Reader and process them.
+*Adaptors* are external handlers that will receive the events sent by the CN-WAN Reader and process them.

-By default, CNWAN Reader sends data to `localhost:80/cnwan/events`, so it expects adaptors to provide a server listening on `localhost:80/cnwan`.
+By default, CN-WAN Reader sends data to `localhost:80/cnwan/events`, so it expects adaptors to provide a server listening on `localhost:80/cnwan`.
 In case you have a different endpoint or already have a server listening on another host:port or just prefer to use another prefix path - or none at all,